BigBossErndog/Amara-Framework-Deprecated/README.md

 Please reach out to me if you would be interested in learning how to use it. www.twitter.com/bigbosserndog
 DMs are open.

+Being used to develop the game Fulfilling Appetites.